elizaan/Machine-Learning/README.md

 │
 └── Linear Regression/

-- **Decision Tree: Contains the implementation and relevant data for decision tree learning.
+- **Decision Tree**: Contains the implementation and relevant data for decision tree learning.
-- **Ensemble Learning: Reserved for future development of ensemble methods such as bagging, boosting, and random forests.
+- **Ensemble Learnin**g**: Reserved for future development of ensemble methods such as bagging, boosting, and random forests.
-- **Linear Regression: Reserved for the implementation of linear regression models.
+- **Linear Regression**: Reserved for the implementation of linear regression models.

 ## Commands to run Decision Tree